olgunozoktas/adminlte_v3/tutorials/tutorial1.md

 ```
 php artisan migrate

-Optional: If you are using Windows OS and get an error, follow the steps as defined as below
+Optional: If you have an error, follow the steps as defined as below

 1. Go to AppServiceProvider.php
 2. Add Those Lines